Text as Neural Operator: Image Manipulation by Text Instruction: Abstract

 \section{Abstract}

-In recent years, text-guided image manipulation has gained increasing attention in the image generation research field.
-Recent works have proposed to deal with a simplified setting where the input image only has a single object and the text modification is acquired by swapping image captions or labels.
-In this paper, we study a setting that allows users to edit an image with multiple objects using complex text instructions.
-In this image generation task, the inputs are a reference image and an instruction in natural language that describes desired modifications to the input image.
+In recent years, text-guided image manipulation has gained increasing attention in the multimedia and computer vision community.
+The input to conditional image generation has evolved from image-only to multimodality.
+In this paper, we study a setting that allows users to edit an image with multiple objects using complex text instructions to add, remove, or change the objects.
+The inputs of the task are multimodal including (1) a reference image and (2) an instruction in natural language that describes desired modifications to the image.
 We propose a GAN-based method to tackle this problem.
 The key idea is to treat text as neural operators to locally modify the image feature.
-We show that the proposed model performs favorably against recent baselines on three public datasets.
+We show that the proposed model performs favorably against recent strong baselines on three public datasets.
+Specifically, it generates images of greater fidelity and semantic relevance, and when used as a image query, leads to better retrieval performance.